llwebconsulting/type_balancer/README.md

 ## Performance Characteristics

-TypeBalancer is designed to handle collections of varying sizes.
+TypeBalancer is designed to handle collections of varying sizes efficiently.
 Here are the current performance metrics:

+- Tiny collections (10 items): Microsecond-level processing (9-14μs)
-- Small collections (10-100 items): Very fast, processing in under 1ms
+- Small collections (100 items): Sub-millisecond processing (~450-500μs)
-- Medium collections (1,000 items): Good performance, ~50ms processing time
+- Medium collections (1,000 items): Fast processing (~20-21ms)
-- Large collections (10,000 items): ~4.3-4.7 seconds processing time
+- Large collections (10,000 items): Efficient processing (~193-209ms)

-Performance varies slightly across Ruby versions (tested on 3.2.8, 3.3.7, and 3.4.2).
-YJIT provides marginal improvements (2-3%) for larger datasets.
+Performance has been thoroughly tested across Ruby versions (3.2.8, 3.3.7, and 3.4.2).
+YJIT provides significant improvements for small datasets (up to 51% faster for tiny collections) with varying impact on larger datasets.
+For detailed benchmarks across Ruby versions and YJIT configurations, see our [benchmark documentation](docs/benchmarks/README.md).

 ### Recommendations

-- For optimal performance, we recommend processing collections of up to 1,000 items at a time
+- Suitable for real-time processing of collections up to 10,000 items
-- For larger datasets, consider breaking them into smaller batches
+- Excellent performance for content management systems and feed generation
+- Thread-safe and memory-efficient
-- If you need to process very large collections (>10,000 items), please open an issue - optimizing for larger datasets is our current priority
+- If you need to process very large collections (>10,000 items), consider batch processing or open an issue for guidance

 ## Features